Jrmy-rbr/Jrmy-rbr.github.io/_posts/2020-06-12-first-post.md

 |    7. the active cases.    |                          |

 <center>
-{% include image.html url="/assets/images/Post_COVID19/plt_data.png" description="Plot of the data 2.
-4. 6. and 7.  of the above table" %}
+{% include image.html url="/assets/images/Post_COVID19/plt_data.png" description="Plot of the data corresponding to the items 2, 4, 6, and 7 of the above table" %}
 </center>

 ## The Models